Canada tax filing help

 Can I file my Canada taxes online if I file for the first time?

-Mailing addresses > here < under “Resident individuals”
+You can find the correct mailing addresses > here < under “Resident individuals”

 How long is the processing time for a Canadian tax return?